dawar2151/growth-defi-fork/README.md

 The proccess of cycling into and out off leverage could be done via loops using just the liquidity available in the gToken contract.
-However, we have optimized the process to avoid loops using a flash swap.
+However, we have optimized the process to avoid loops using a flash loan.
 We borrow the required amount of assets to perform the operation and then return it in a single shot.

 Note that the actual reserve collateralization ratio used by the gcToken Type 1